pyfar/spharpy/README.rst

 There is no stable release and therefore no binary distribution yet.
 Hence, the package needs to be installed from source.
-When installing from source, we need to compile some C++ code using Cython.
-This will be handled automatically, but may introduce an additional step.

 Requirements
 ============

-- Boost C++ Libraries
-- C++ Compiler (MSVC, gcc tested)
 - Python (>= 3.5 recommended)
-- Python packages: numpy, scipy, matplotlib, urllib3, cython
+- Python packages: numpy, scipy, matplotlib, urllib3

 Installation
 ============